pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Diagnosis

 Site is running a framework that is not Drupal, Drupal 8, or WordPress.
-WordPess Multisite (`wordpress_network`) is not supported.
+Currently, WordPess Multisite (`wordpress_network`) is not supported.

 ### Solution